 There are many clinics that provide affordable spaying and neutering.
-Common price range between $45 to $150 per pet.
+Common prices range from $45 to $150 per pet.
 Visit SpayUSA to find a low-cost spay or neuter clinic.

 Another affordable option for spaying and neutering may be at your local animal shelter.
-Many shelters offer spay and neuter surgery at a lower cost than at a veterinarian office.
+Many shelters offer spay and neuter surgery at a lower cost than at a veterinarian’s office.

 Related reading: What to consider before getting a puppy for Christmas.